B4PT0R/streamlit_notebook/README.md

     st.write(f"Selected: {value}")
 ```

-This way the page reloads only the UI fragment in which interaction happens.
+This way the page reloads only the UI fragment in which the interaction happens.
-It just won't refresh other widgets on the page even if they depend on variables changed by the fragment.
+Beware that other widgets on the page won't refresh even if they depend on variables changed by the fragment.
-So, in general, it's better to group in a same fragment subsets of widgets that are supposed to react to eachother.
+So, in general, it's better to group in a same fragment subsets of widgets and that are supposed to react to eachother.

 Note: A variable that's changed by a fragment is immediately updated in the namespace and can be used elsewhere in the notebook.
-So that the isolation is just ui-side, not backend-side.
+The isolation is just ui-side, not backend-side.

 ### Programmatic API